sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 Johns Hopkins University (JHU) is a teaching and research hospital.
 They believe:
 > "that sharing our **knowledge** and **discoveries** would help make the world a better place"

-Since the start for the COVID-19 pandemic JHU have been critical source in providing both to the public and researches alike.
-There data is being used by many news outlets like [CNN]([https://www.cnn.com/interactive/2020/health/coronavirus-us-maps-and-cases/](https://www.cnn.com/interactive/2020/health/coronavirus-us-maps-and-cases/)), [CBC}
+Since the start for the COVID-19 pandemic JHU have been critical source in providing data both to the public and researches alike.
+There data is being used by many news outlets like [CNN]([https://www.cnn.com/interactive/2020/health/coronavirus-us-maps-and-cases/](https://www.cnn.com/interactive/2020/health/coronavirus-us-maps-and-cases/)), [CBC]([https://newsinteractives.cbc.ca/coronavirustracker/](https://newsinteractives.cbc.ca/coronavirustracker/)), etc.
+They have a Git repository which updates data in many views:

 ### Problem Statement